-SI Leader Lab 2019 will bring together 60 young influential civil society leaders in South Asia, the MENA region and Sweden who are active advocates of gender equality.
-The overarching objective is to strengthen leaders who are working for peaceful and inclusive societies.
+SI Leader Lab 2020 will bring together 50 young influential civil society leaders in South Asia, the MENA region and Sweden who are active advocates of gender equality.
+The overarching objective is to strengthen leaders who are working for gender equality.

 The programme is an opportunity for you to develop your advocacy skills and work on strategic outreach within your focus area.
 It’s also an opportunity to grow as a leader, exchange experiences, form new connections and to try out innovative tools and methods with peers working in a similar context.

-SI Leader Lab is a blended learning programme that runs over eight months, mixing online meetings with two separate assemblies in Sweden.
-Work in smaller learning groups based on region and thematic focus will be combined with sessions that include all participants.
+SI Leader Lab is a blended learning programme that runs over five months, mixing online meetings with one separate assembly in Sweden.
+Work in smaller learning groups will be combined with sessions that include all participants.
 The training is founded on experience-based and collaborative learning and will allow you to explore real challenges and areas of development for your own organisation in an innovative and supportive environment.

 The programme is as much about personal as professional development.
 It is about growing as a person with renewed confidence and insights, and growing as a leader with new tools, methods and perspectives.